-You see, the successful combination of rose gold case, hands and Arabic numerals with sand-blasted dial made of the same precious metal give the watch warmer, more comfortable look, while the 5101P was, from where I sit, too cold and distant.
+You see, the successful combination of rose gold case, hands, and Arabic numerals with a sand-blasted dial made of the same precious metal gives it warmer, more comfortable look, while the 5101P was, from where I sit, too cold and distant.

 Its “reserve de marche” and small seconds sub-dials, that are conveniently located at 12 o’clock and 6 o’clock respectively, are made in bright silvery gray, that makes the 5101R’s face less monotonous and more, err, exquisite.

-PP’s representatives say that this is done in order to prevent the mechanism from unnecessary exposure to ultraviolet radiation that speeds up lubricating oil’s decomposition and effectively shortens watch’s lifespan.
+Patek Philippe’s representatives say that this is done to prevent the mechanism from unnecessary exposure to ultraviolet radiation that speeds up lubricating oil’s decomposition and effectively shortens the caliber’s expected lifespan.

-The Patek Philippe 10 Day Tourbillon 5101R in rose gold was officially presented last March at the Basel World 2009 trade fair and will soon be available for order.
+The ref.
+5101R in rose gold was officially presented last March at the Basel World 2009 trade fair and will soon be available for order.

 Photos: Patek Philippe